jonathanhogg/flitter/docs/install.md

 3.3 or above.
 At least Python 3.10 is *required* as the code uses `match`/`case` syntax.

-It is developed exclusively on macOS Intel.
-Some limited testing has been done on an Ubuntu Intel VM and on Apple Silicon and it seems to run fine on both of those platforms.
-There have been no reports of it having been tried on Windows yet, but there's no particular reason why it shouldn't work.
-If you have success or otherwise on another platform please get in touch.
+It is developed exclusively on Intel macOS, but is tested on Apple Silicon macOS, x86_64 Linux and x86_64 Windows.

 **Flitter** is a command-line tool.
 It is assumed that you are comfortable using the command line on your OS of choice.
 You will also obviously need to be able